Technology Acceptable Use Policy

-In posting material on DCHS-sponsored sites, participants agree not to:
+- In posting material on any social media, including DCHS-sponsored sites, students agree not to:

-- Post material that DCHS determines is threatening, harassing, illegal, obscene, defamatory, slanderous or hostile towards any individual or entity.
+- Post material that is threatening, harassing, illegal, obscene, defamatory, slanderous, or hostile towards any individual or entity.

-- Post material that infringes on the rights of DCHS or any individual entity.
+- Post material that infringes on the rights of DCHS or any individual or entity.

-- Post material that violates the privacy of individuals and/or their intellectual property without prior approval.
+- Post material that violates the privacy of individuals and/or their intellectual property.